Summary

 1. Use Excel's waterfall chart template for income build-up displays

-AI-Powered Money Modeling
+AI-Powered Financial Modeling

-Look for tools that connect with your accounting system or CRM.
-Real-time data connections make your forecasts more believable and easier to update.
-However, remember that AI tools still need human judgment about assumptions and market conditions.
+Look for tools that integrate with your accounting system or CRM.
+Real-time data connections make your forecasts more credible and easier to keep.
+But remember — AI tools still require human judgment about market conditions, competitive responses.
+Business model assumptions.
+Can technology replace experience and intuition?

 FAQs